DOSAYGO-Research/cornice/README.md

 ## Contributions

 We welcome them.
-Come on, come all.
+Come one, come all.

 ## License